-This award recognizes efforts to promote cultural resources stewardship in DoD through effective examples of Cultural Resources Management (CRM).
+These awards recognize efforts to promote cultural resources stewardship in DoD through effective examples of Cultural Resources Management (CRM).
 Awards are designed to showcase DoD's stewardship of its extensive cultural resources, including archaeological sites, the historic built environment, and cultural landscapes.
-Desired initiatives include partnering with external stakeholders such as Native Americans, State Historic Preservation Officers, local communities, and those working with internal, installation stakeholders such as master planning, public works, and range management.
-Through cultural resources management programs, DoD identifies areas likely to contain cultural resources and works to protect these assets for future generations in partnership with American Indian and Alaska Native tribes, Native Hawaiian Organizations, and historic preservation authorities.
-Military Departments or Defense agencies may nominate any U.S. Military active or closing installation.
+Through dynamic cultural resources management programs, DoD identifies areas likely to contain cultural resources and works to protect them for future generations in partnership with American Indian and Alaska Native tribes, Native Hawaiian Organizations, and other historic preservation stakeholders.
+Military Departments or Defense agencies may nominate (a) any small U.S. Military active or closing installation with less than 10,000 acres for the Small Installation award, and (b) any individual or team for the Individual/Team award.

-Environmental Excellence in Weapon System Acquisition (Large Program)
+Environmental Excellence in Weapon System Acquisition (Small Program)

-This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a large (Acquisition Category I) weapon system acquisition program's system engineering, contracting, and decision-making processes.
-Adhering to these principles enhances DoD's acquisition process by ensuring that weapon system programs keep the safety of personnel and protection of the environment as a priority.
+This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a small (Acquisition Category II or III) weapon system acquisition program's system engineering, contracting, and decision-making processes.
+Adhering to these requirements enhances DoD's acquisition process by ensuring that weapon system programs keep the safety of personnel and protection of the environment as a priority.
 Military Departments or Defense Agencies may nominate an individual or team.
 Installations are not eligible for this award.